skip to Main Content

 • Data-driven decision-making is a trend that will continue to grow in the next five years.

-• The use of big data and predictive analytics will be key to the success
+• The use of big data and predictive analytics will be critical to the success.

-• Data will be collected from a wider range of sources, including IoT devices and sensors
+• Data will be collected from a broader range of sources, including IoT devices and sensors.

 • The number of data points collected per person will increase exponentially